3.2 Allohexaploid T. aestivum

 between the combined A- and B-subgenomes versus the D-subgenome

-can first merge the expression values of the A and B homeologs
+can first merge the expression of the A and B homeologs

-After combining, the statistical test can be performed on the merged dataset.
+After the merging step, statistical tests can be performed on the resulting dataset.

 Assuming the A- and B-subgenomes are stored as the first and second subgenomes